ecosense-au-dk/karibu-tutorial/helloworld.md

         // instead use the RabbitMessageProducer connector
         connector = new InVMInterProcessConnector(srh);
         // Configure the actual 'sender' object.
 It requires a
-        // unique 6-character long project code to identify the
+        // unique 6-character long producer code to identify the
         // sender of data (see HelloWorld tutorial for a description
         // of the format); which connector to use to send
         // the data; and of course which serializer to use